lucastorri/reindxr/README.markdown

+# run

+You can download the latest releases on the [Download tab](https://github.com/lucastorri/reindxr/downloads) and unzip it to wherever you desire.
+On the zip file you will find the file `bin/reindxr`.

+To start it as a background process run:
+> ./bin/reindxr start

+...and to stop:
+> ./bin/reindxr stop

+`reindxr` comes with some default configurations for defining the `index` and `data` directories.
+If `env.sh` on the `bin` dir is not modified, it will create a directory in `$HOME/.reindxr`, where you can find both dirs.

 # how

 [Apache Lucene](https://lucene.apache.org/) is used to created the indexed data.
 Language detection and document text extraction is done with [Apache Tika](http://tika.apache.org/).